oelarnes/spells/README.md

 - Uses [Polars](https://docs.pola.rs/) for high-performance, multi-threaded aggregations of large datasets
 - Uses Polars to power an expressive query language for specifying custom extensions and optimizing complex queries
+- Converts csv datasets to parquet for 10x faster calculations and 20x smaller file sizes
 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Manages grouping and filtering by built-in and custom columns at the row level